lsst/felis/docs/user-guide/examples.rst

         ivoa:ucd: pos.eq.ra;meta.main

 Lines 2-6 define the schema name, id, and description.
-Name and id are always required.
+Name and id are required for all objects in Felis schemas.
 The description is optional but highly recommended for documentation purposes.

 Next is a list of table definitions, starting with the Object table on line 18.
 Each table definition includes a name, id, description, and a list of columns, and may also include TAP-specific metadata.

-Each table defines one or more columns, starting with the objectId column on line 23.
-A column must have a name, id, and datatype, and an optional (but highly recommended to include) description.
+A table is comprised of one or more columns which must must have a name, id, and datatype, and an optional (but highly recommended to include) description.
 The `Column <../dev/internals/felis.datamodel.Column.html>`_ class provides a full list of available fields, including TAP and VOTable-specific metadata.

-The second exerted column is coord_ra, which is a measurement field including units of measurement.

 Both fields shown here have an `IVOA UCD <https://www.ivoa.net/documents/cover/UCD-20050812.html>`_ field, which is a "vocabulary for describing astrononomical data quantities," describing the semantics of the fields.
+The first column in the Object table is ``objectId``, which is a long integer field defining a unique identifier for records in the table.
+The ``meta.id`` word in the column's UCD flags the field semantically as an identifier.
+The second exerted column is ``coord_ra``, which is a measurement field including units of measurement.

 Felis also supports table constraints, such as foreign keys.
-The DP0.2 DC2 schema includes a foreign key constraint on the ccdVisitId field of the Source table, defined as follows:
+The `DP0.2 DC2 schema <https://github.com/lsst/sdm_schemas/blob/main/yml/dp02_dc2.yaml>`_ includes a foreign
+key constraint on the ``ccdVisitId`` field of the ``Source`` table, defined as follows:

 .. code-block:: yaml
    :linenos: